 A jumphost is a server on a network used to access and manage devices in a separate security zone, providing a controlled means of access between them.
-The jumphost can be, for example, a Ubuntu server machine that is able to access the server machines that you wish to use for your ZDM Proxy deployment.
+The jumphost can be, for example, a Linux server machine that is able to access the server machines that you wish to use for your ZDM Proxy deployment.

 The jumphost will serve three purposes:

 Running the Ansible Control Host container, from which the ZDM Proxy Automation can be run